Skip to main content

 How Do Different Program Designs Affect Legal Compliance?

 The intricate details of a wellness program’s design have profound implications for its legal standing.
-For instance, a program that is integrated with a group may be subject to a different set of rules than a standalone program.
+For instance, a program that is integrated with a group health plan may be subject to a different set of rules than a standalone program.
 The distinction between participatory and health-contingent programs is another critical factor.

 The law’s complexity in this area reflects the diverse ways in which employers have sought to encourage employee health, and the corresponding need for a regulatory framework that can adapt to these different approaches.